Are Avocados Fattening or Can They Help You Lose Weight?

 Often we mistake thirst for hunger, so it’s always a good idea to have a glass of water before reaching for unhealthy snack food.
 At other times, especially if you’ve eaten not that long ago, feeling hungry can be our body’s way of telling us it needs more nutrients.

-When you are regularly eating nutritious foods like avocado you are less likely to feel hungry again soon after eating.
+When you are regularly eating highly nutritious foods like avocado you are less likely to feel hungry again soon after eating.
 In fact, with their rich taste, healthy fats, low carbohydrates and high protein and fiber content, avocados are well known to increase increase satiety — that feeling of satisfied fullness after you eat.

 Have you tried eating more not less healthy fats like those found in avocado for weight loss?
 I’d be interested to hear from anyone who’s had success with going against the old counting calories methodology and how it made them feel.